amazingefren/Boilerplate/README.md

 # Important!
 Development on this project will be temporarily paused.
-I am currently learning dedicated my time towards Rust + WASM development.
+I am currently dedicating my time towards Rust + WASM development.

 # Boilerplate